ABOUT US

 - Publishing multicultural stories and biographies of Black heroes written and illustrated by school children.

-- Organising events, exhibitions and activities to share knowledge of the contributions of BAME communities to British history.
+- Organising events, exhibitions and activities to share knowledge of the contributions of global majority communities to British history.

 Trust and Centre staff works closely together on many projects.
 The outputs of most community and school based projects are available for visitors to explore at the Resource Centre.